ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-cloud-pool.md

 For those HPC applications that require data, there needs to be a mechanism to deliver data from on-premises to the cloud environment.
 There are two potential approaches that might be used to manage the movement of data:

 - The data movement is managed by the HPC workload scheduler.
-- The data movement is managed by the filesystem(s) holding the data.
+- The data movement is managed by the file system(s) holding the data.

 The following is the architecture diagram for the data layer that is used to deliver the Hybrid HPC with persistent cloud resource pools pattern.
 This outlines the two data movement approaches.

 ![Data architecture diagram for Hybrid HPC with persistent cloud resource pools.](./hybrid-hpc-cloud-pool-data.drawio.svg "Data architecture diagram for Hybrid HPC with persistent cloud resource pools"){: caption="Figure 4.
 Data architecture diagram for Hybrid HPC with persistent cloud resource pools" caption-side="bottom"}